vickmuir/Backup/restore-bmr-system-volume-image.md

 # Restoring an BMR system volume image

-If you need to restore a Bare Metal image backup from {{site.data.keyword.backup_full}}, you can quickly restore it from th BMR Rescue Kernel system.
+If you need to restore a Bare Metal image backup from {{site.data.keyword.backup_full}}, you can quickly restore it from the BMR Rescue Kernel system.
 With BMR, you can restore the system without the need of a bootable operating system.
 It's useful when the operating system is no longer usable or the drives in the system were replaced.

 ## Initiating the BMR Rescue Kernel system